NullDev/nulldev.org/blog/posts/what-if-networks-are-rings.md

 tags:
 - math
 - networking
-- mudular arithmetic
+- mudular-arithmetic
-- rings
+- ring-theory
 - subnets
 - number-systems
 ---
-We can think differently about networks and subnets using modular arithmetic.
+We can think differently about networks and subnets using modular arithmetic & ring theory.
 Should we?
 Probably not.

 ---